 Civil Procedure: Doctrine, Practice and Context

-The fourth edition, written by respected scholars and experienced educators, includes both classic and new materials.
-The book presents traditional topics in historical and empirical context, and it adds new and provocative materials as well as relevant theoretical and background readings.
+Written by respected scholars and experienced educators, this book showcases rules and doctrine of civil procedure at work in actual practice of law.
 The procedural and nonprocedural aspects of the cases are thought-provoking, to hold students’ interest.
 Each chapter contains a well-written introduction, cases, and clear explanations of the doctrine, supported by comments and questions which deepen students’ understanding and clarify key concepts.
-The book includes more than forty well-crafted problems (both for class use and review) to help students solidify their understanding of the materials either in class or as out-of-class assignments.
+This book also includes more than forty well-crafted problems the can be used in or out of class to to help students solidify their understanding of the materials.
 In-class exercises and simulations based on two sample case files are integrated throughout.
 Pleadings, memoranda, transcripts, exhibits, motions, and more – all taken from real cases – appear in the Appendix.
-Civil Procedure: Doctrine, Practice, and Context consistently emphasizes the skills and values of lawyering as it offers a consideration of social responsibility.
-At approximately 1,300 pages, it is designed for civil procedure courses of any length, and a revised detailed Teacher’s Manual is geared to be useful for both new and experienced instructors.

-- Two sample case files integrated throughout o transcripts, memoranda, exhibits, motions, and more in the Appendix
+- Two sample case files with transcripts, memoranda, exhibits, motions integrated throughout book

-- Consistently emphasizes lawyering skills and values as well as social responsibility
+- Emphasis on lawyering skills and values and social responsibility

 New York City, New York